Filter

 Determination of FIR filter coefficients

-The programme calculates the coefficients of the discrete FIR filter using the parameters RF frequency (Hz) и *FIR filter length*and the transfer function defined using the obtained poles and zeros of the filter.
+The program calculates the coefficients of a discrete FIR filter using the parameters RF frequency (Hz) and FIR filter length, as well as the transfer function specified using the obtained poles and zeros of the filter.

 To determine the coefficients of the direct form of the Discrete FIR Filter block, the following steps are performed: